donovanainsley/habits-and-fitness/README.md

   - **Returning Visitor Goals**

     1. As a returning visitor, I want to continue finding content easily and efficiently, just like I did during my first visit.
-    1. As a returning visitor, I want to stay updated on new reviews and testimonials from other clients, reinforcing the trust I have in the website.
+    1. As a returning visitor, I want to be able to contact or be contacted by the business should I have any questions about them.

   - **Frequent Visitor Goals**

-    1. As a frequent visitor, I need convenient access to location details, hours of operation, and available services in case I decide to visit a physical location.
     1. As a frequent visitor, I want to provide feedback and collaborate in shaping the website's content and features.

 - ### Design